nyanSpruk/authoring-tools-internship-task/README.md

 In typescript can you generate a method to calculate the distance between two points on a sphere and return a rounded distance in kilometers to 3 decimal places
 ```
 The AI generated code can be found in the `front_app/src/functions/Distance.ts` file in the `haversineDistanceAI` function.
 Alongside the code, it also wrote a explanation of params and return values, which I found very useful.

+### Optional Fun Challenges
+#### Custom Data Column
+I have added a custom data column that shows if I have a souvenir magnet from that country, with a toggle to filter the table with only yes values.
+The data is fetched from my own API endpoint `https://api.nyanspruk.com` and the visual version of all my souvenirs is available on my [website](https://magnets.nyanspruk.com/).

 ## ✅ Requirements